tidalmigrations/machine_stats/unix/CONTRIBUTING.md

 git push origin --tags
 ```

-This will update the version and trigger the PyPI build and delpoy.
+This will update the version and trigger the PyPI build and deploy.

 ## Finally